jiang18/slemm/docs/options.md

 ## Input
 > :warning::eyes:
-> Missing values in any input CSV file should be left empty.
+> Missing values in any input CSV file need to be left empty.
 Do not use space, -9, NA, or NaN.

 ### Phenotype file format
 - CSV file with a header line